Posts Tagged ‘NASDAQ’

 What continues to linger on my mind is the fact that we have yet to see a correction of 10% or more during this four-year bull market, which began in March 2009.
 This makes me nervous.

 Robert Shiller, who was one of three Americans who just won the 2013 Nobel prize for economics, believes there is a bubble in the U.S. stock market, especially given the run-up in stocks in spite of what has been a fragile economic recovery.
-(Source: Clinch, M., “Nobel Prize winner warns of … Read More
+(Source: Clinch, M., “Nobel Prize winner warns of US stock … Read More

 Key stock indices are roaring higher each day.
 The S&P 500 is breaking through to new records; the Dow Jones Industrial Average sits above the 16,000 level, and the NASDAQ Composite Index trades at a level not seen since the Tech Boom.
 Sadly, as all of this happens, the one fundamental that has historically driven stock prices higher—corporate earnings—is missing from the equation.